sigilante/nockup/README.md

 ## Roadmap

 * [ ] implement CI with index for channels and versioning
+  1. Build CI pipeline for matrix of Linux/macOS, stable/nightly, and aarch64/x86_64.
+  2. Post binaries.
 * [ ] add code signing support

+## Contributors

+Some CLI testing has been implemented and is accessible via `cargo test`.